Sheriff: 3 trafficked drugs from Mexico to Polk County, leads to largest seizure of fentanyl in agency history - NewsBreak

 ST. PETERSBURG, Fla. — The owner of a Japanese sushi-style restaurant in west-central Florida is accused of running a drug house out his business, authorities said.
 Hai Thanh Bui, 40, of Pinellas Park, was arrested Friday at 3 a.m.
 EDT and charged with 21 counts, according to Pinellas County Sheriff’s Office online booking records.

-TAMPA, Fla.
-(WFLA) – Detectives from the Manatee County Sheriff’s Office are investigating a homicide that happened early Monday morning.
-According to the sheriff’s office, patrol deputies responded to the 2800 block of 7th Avenue East in Palmetto around 3:30 a.m.
-They found a 21-year-old man lying in a driveway with at least one gunshot […]
+PALMETTO, Fla. - Manatee County detectives are investigating the shooting death of a 21-year-old man.
+The shooting occurred in the 2800 block of 7th Avenue East in Palmetto.
+Deputies responded to the area around 3:30 a.m.
+Monday and found the unresponsive victim in the driveway with at least one gunshot wound, they said.

 Comments / 0